The Kapehu Retreat House is named after the Kapehu Stream that flows beside the house. [By the way, Kapehu is pronounced "kah PEHhoo."]

 north side of house

 Can you see all the stars in the sky where you live?
-If not, you will be amazed at what you can see in the night sky when there are no city lights to interfere.
+If not, you will be amazed at what you can see in the night sky at Kapehu, where there are no city lights to interfere.

 Help yourself to fresh fruit growing on the property: papayas, bananas, lilikoi, lemons, limes, grapefruit, oranges, rambutan, avocados, pineapples . . .

-From our driveway you can see 13,796-ft Mauna Kea topped by snow and telescopes.
+From our access road you can see 13,796-ft Mauna Kea topped by snow and telescopes.

 To see the interior of the home, click on this picture of the front door, or click on the "rooms" tab at the top of this page.